In June of this year, ANZ made an assessment that Melbourne house values could fall as much as $1000 a week for 18 months to follow.

 Many property experts immediately dismissed the claims as over the top and dramatic.

-This shouldn’t surprise you.
-After all it’s not in the interests of the mainstream media, with its property lift-outs in newspapers and renovation shows on TV, to keep you ahead of the game.
-They’d much rather you stay in your own little bubble, blissfully unaware.
+In my opinion, this shouldn’t surprise you.
+After all, it’s not in the interests of the mainstream media, with its property lift-outs in newspapers and renovation shows on TV, to keep you ahead of the game.
+I think they’d much rather you stay in your own little bubble, blissfully unaware.

 Yet the latest report from BIS Oxford Economics analysts say property price movements will remain weak, and decline in some markets in the short-term.
 And now, there’s no shortage of experts trying to ‘predict’ the Australian market and jumping on the housing-bust-train…months after it left the station.